pdvnny/openstreetmaps-data/updates/extract_osm_data_by_city.md

 This step is not absolutely necessary.
 I'm pretty sure you can convert directly from `.pbf` to `.osm` and filter for a specific location at the same time.
 The process was pretty slow though.
 I'm not sure how long it would have taken to finish.
-I believe the creator listed on the Wiki page how long the conversion from `.pbf` to `.o5m` would take, and it was only a couple minutes, so it felt like a good intermediate step to take.
+I believe the creator listed on the Wiki page how long the conversion from `.pbf` to `.o5m` would take, and it was only a couple of minutes, so it felt like a good intermediate step to take.

 3. Convert the `o5m` file to `osm` and filter for a specific location.
 The location you want is provided as a lon/lat bounding box.
 The values below (listed after the `-b` are specific to the region that you want to